rigdev/docs/docs/examples/oauth.md

 )
 ```

 These environment variables we can configure in our capsule to be automatically setup.
-To test it we'll for now have a simple `main` function which just prints out the keys.
+To test it we'll for now have a simple `main` function that just prints out the keys.

 ```go title="main.go"
 func main() {